yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/secure-fields-web/secure-fields-payment.md

 ### Set card type

 The merchant can define the card type the customer uses for the payment.
-To accomplish this, you need to execute the method `secureFieldInstance.setCardType()` and send either ´DEBIT´ or ´CREDIT´ for each scenario.
+To accomplish this, you need to execute the method `secureFieldInstance.setCardType()` and send either 'DEBIT' or 'CREDIT' for each scenario.
 This is useful for dual cards, where the same card can be used as credit or debit, such as in Brazil.
-The code block below presents an example:
+The following code block shows an example:

 ```javascript
 const secureFieldInstance = secureFields.create({...})